xinjin95/IoTSpotter/README.md

 ## Bug Report

-If you find any bugs, please report them to [issues](https://github.com/xinjin95/IoTSpotter/issues).
+If you find any problems, please consider to file an [issue](https://github.com/xinjin95/IoTSpotter/issues).